echocli/altex/README.md

 Members and non-members can shop for 3 AltEx products (singleastro.html, singlefamoussing.html, and singlewater.html).
 On those pages they click forward to "purchase" these products with 2 payment options: PayPal and Bitpay.

+-- What is not done --

+Member-only page displaying data from "purchases."
+Password hashes.
+Bitpay on all shop pages.

 -- Authors --
 - Website template design was by FreeHTML5.co
 - Layout and image modifications were done by @echocli